Your Ultimate Wedding-Planning Timeline

 9+ Months: Book the Caterer, Photographer, and Band or DJ

 If the venue doesn't provide food, you'll want to start looking into catering companies now.
 When hiring a photographer or videographer, ask to see an entire wedding he or she has shot, not just the highlights.
 Also secure the band or DJ for your big day.

 9+ Months: Help Your Guests

 The first hint guests will have of your wedding's style is your invitations.
 Make sure they represent it well.
-Sending something too cutesy is confusing if you're having an elegant formal wedding, warns Clark.
+Sending something too cutesy is confusing if you're having an elegant, formal wedding, warns Clark.
 "If the stationery is discordant, you might accidentally prepare people to dress inappropriately."
-If you are using a calligrapher, now would also be the time to book his or her services.
+If you're using a calligrapher, now would also be the time to book his or her services.